nice-digital/nice-design-system/packages/nds-tabs/README.md

 ##### other props

-The `Tabs` component will spread any props across the containing `div` element.
+The `Tabs` component will spread any props across the tab panel's containing `div` element.

 #### `Tab` Props